People join Neighbourhood Watch to make the areas where they live safe, friendly and pleasant places to be - and it works.

 The old stereotype of the Neighbourhood Watch curtain twitcher is wrong for one very simple reason: it implies fear.
 Neighbourhood Watch is about the opposite: making sure that no one has to feel afraid, vulnerable or isolated in the place where they live.
 It's about people looking out for each other, crossing barriers of age, race and class to create real communities that benefit everyone.

 To explode another myth, Neighbourhood Watch groups are owned and run by the people of their communities, not the police.
-So the approach you take is entirely up to you.
 The most impressive Neighbourhood Watch achievements result from members looking closely at the needs of their communities and meeting them with innovative and creative thinking.

 How does Neighbourhood Watch work?

 Residents in a street simply decide to set up a scheme.
 You can easily check whether there is already a scheme near you by entering your postcode at www.sussexnwfed.org.uk.
 If there is, then you can click on the scheme name in the right hand column, and get in touch with the local co-ordinator, who will be pleased to help you – scroll down the page to send a message.

 If you would like to start a new scheme then all it takes is for one person to go to www.sussexnwfed.org.uk, click on Menu and then click on Join us.
 Follow the simple prompts to register, and then also to start setting up the scheme.
 We will then contact you to help set things up.
 You can also email firstname.lastname@example.org.

 If you would like to just receive crime and other key messages from Neighbourhood Watch and our partners then simply register in a similar way.